-ALS causes degeneration of motor neurons (controlling the muscles), leading to muscle wasting and loss of voluntary control, and eventually the inability to breath and death.
-It occurs in approximately 1 to 4 per 100,000 individuals.
-It is estimated that more than 30,000 American are living with ALS.
-Each year, 6,400 people are diagnosed in the U.S.
+Amyotrophic lateral sclerosis (ALS; also known as Lou Gehrig’s disease) involves the degeneration of motor neurons that control muscles, causing muscle wasting and loss of voluntary muscle control.
+ALS eventually leads to an inability to breathe and ultimately death.
+ALS occurs in approximately 1 to 4 per 100,000 individuals, and it is estimated that over 30,000 Americans are living with ALS.
+Each year 6,400 people are diagnosed in the U.S.

-- There is no cure, so the disease is fatal.
+- There is no cure for ALS and the disease is fatal.

-- Average survival is 2 to 4 years after diagnosis.
+- Average ALS survival is 2 to 4 years after diagnosis.

-- There are two types of ALS: around 90% of ALS cases are not inherited, termed sporadic, while 10% are inherited, called familial.
+- There are two types of ALS: around 90% of ALS cases are not inherited, termed sporadic ALS, while 10% are inherited, called familial ALS.

-- Gene mutations linked to ALS have been identified in 70% of patients who inherited the disease.
+- Gene mutations linked to ALS have been identified in 70% of patients with familial ALS.

-- The cause and mechanism of ALS remains unknown in most cases.
+- The cause and mechanism of ALS remain unknown in most cases.